Formality of a higher-codimensional Swiss-Cheese operad: Introduction

-The proof of our theorem is inspired by Kontsevich's proof of the formality of the little disks operad and its improvement by Lambrechts--Voli\'{c}~\cite{Kontsevich1999,LambrechtsVolic2014}.
-For technical reasons, it is necessary to consider the Fulton--MacPherson compactification $\FM_{n}(k)$ of $\Conf_{k}(\R^{n})$~\cite{AxelrodSinger1994,FultonMacPherson1994,Sinha2004}.
-The collection $\FM_{n}$ assembles to form a topological operad which has the same homotopy type as $\DD_{n}$.
-The goal is to find a zigzag, in the category of cooperads in commutative differential-graded algebras, between the cohomology of $\FM_{n}$ and the forms on $\FM_{n}$.
-Kontsevich builds a cooperad $\graphs_{n}$, spanned by graphs with two kinds of vertices (external and internal), with a differential designed to kill the relations in $H^{*}(\FM_{n})$.
-There is a quotient quasi-isomorphism $\graphs_{n} \to H^{*}(\FM_{n})$, and a quasi-isomorphism $\omega : \graphs_{n} \to \Omega(\FM_{n})$ given by integrals.

-Using the same pattern, we first define $\VFM_{mn}$, a variant of $\VSC_{mn}$ inspired by the Fulton--MacPherson compactification.
-We build an intermediate cooperad of graphs, $\vgraphs_{mn}$, which serves as a bridge between the cohomology $H^{*}(\VFM_{mn})$ and the forms $\Omega^{*}(\VFM_{mn})$.
-The definition of $\vgraphs_{mn}$ is inspired by Willwacher's model for the Swiss-Cheese operad~\cite{Willwacher2015a} and the graph complex used in~\cite[Section~8]{KhoroshkinWillwacher2017}.
-The map $\vgraphs_{mn} \to \Omega^{*}(\VFM_{mn})$ is defined by integrals.
-Unfortunately, we cannot find a direct map $\vgraphs_{mn} \to H^{*}(\VFM_{mn})$, as the differential of $\vgraphs_{mn}$ depends on non-explicit integrals.
-However, using vanishing results on the cohomology of some graph complex, we are able to simplify $\vgraphs_{mn}$ up to homotopy, and then map it to $H^{*}(\VFM_{mn})$.
+The proof of our theorem is inspired by Kontsevich's~\cite{Kontsevich1999} proof of the formality of the little disks operad and its improvement by Lambrechts--Voli\'{c}~\cite{LambrechtsVolic2014}.
+We first define the compactifications $\VFM_{mn}(k,l)$ of $\Conf_{\R^{m}(k)} \times \Conf_{\R^{n} \setminus \R^{m}}(l)$, inspired by the Fulton--MacPherson compactification~\cite{AxelrodSinger1994,FultonMacPherson1994,Sinha2004}.
+These compactifications form an operad with the homotopy type of $\VSC_{mn}$.
+We build an intermediate cooperad, $\vgraphs_{mn}$, which serves as a bridge between the cohomology $H^{*}(\VFM_{mn})$ and the piecewise semi-algebraic forms (see~\cite{HardtLambrechtsTurchinVolic2011}) $\OmPA^{*}(\VFM_{mn})$.
+The definition of $\vgraphs_{mn}$ is inspired by Willwacher's model for the Swiss-Cheese operad~\cite{Willwacher2015a} and by~\cite[Section~8]{KhoroshkinWillwacher2017}.
+The map $\vgraphs_{mn} \to \OmPA^{*}(\VFM_{mn})$ is defined by integrals.
+We cannot find a direct map $\vgraphs_{mn} \to H^{*}(\VFM_{mn})$, as the differential of $\vgraphs_{mn}$ depends on non-explicit integrals.
+Using vanishing results on the cohomology of some graph complex, we are able to simplify $\vgraphs_{mn}$ up to homotopy, and then map it to $H^{*}(\VFM_{mn})$.